ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/export-recipientpermissions.md

 description: Export-RecipientPermissions.
 Document, filter and compare Exchange permissions.
 ---
 ## <img src="/assets/images/export-recipientpermissions.png" style="height: 100px;" alt="Export-RecipientPermissions">
-**Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.**
+Export-RecipientPermissions is the open-source tool of choice for documenting, filtering and comparing Exchange permissions.

-You can download it for free from <a href="https://github.com/GruberMarkus/export-recipientpermissions">GitHub</a>. **Scroll down to learn what ExplicIT offers on top.**
+You can <a href="https://github.com/GruberMarkus/export-recipientpermissions">download</a> it for free from GitHub.
+Read on to learn what ExplicIT offers on top.

 ## Features
 <div class="columns">